Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Snow lovers are spoiled for choice when it comes to choosing a pass to access favorite ski resorts and multiple mountains on almost every continent.
-However, not all ski passes are created equal, and savvy skiers need to ensure they’re aware of pass limitations, such as blackout dates, maximum day usage, and even the timing of when to purchase ski passes.
+Snow lovers are spoiled for choice when it comes to passes to ski resorts on almost every continent.
+However, not all ski passes are created equal, and savvy skiers need to be aware of pass limitations, such as blackout dates, maximum day usage, and even when they can purchase ski passes.

-Before we jump in and start traversing the big 3-multi-resort-ski-pass terrain, it’s worth pausing and considering whether you actually need it.
+Before we jump in and start traversing the terrain of the big 3 multiresort ski passes, it’s worth pausing and considering whether you actually need it.
 If you and your family are only planning a single trip, perhaps a weekend away at your local resort, then a pass isn’t necessarily for you.
-But when you consider that a single-day lift ticket at Vail can cost nearly $300 per person, a trip longer than 4 days makes purchasing a season pass much more viable.
+But when you consider that a single-day lift ticket at Vail can cost nearly $300 per person, a trip longer than 4 days makes purchasing a season pass much more appealing.

-We’ll dissect the many other benefits that come with each pass to help you make the most informed decision possible regarding your next alpine escape.
+We’ll dissect the many other benefits of each pass to help you make the most informed decision about your next alpine escape.

 Epic Pass

-They don’t call it “Epic” for nothing.
-The Epic Pass bills itself as the most all-inclusive season pass on the market, but is it necessarily the best?
-Let’s find out.
+They don’t call it epic for nothing.
+The Epic Pass bills itself as the most all-inclusive season pass on the market, but is it also the best?

-The Epic Pass from Vail Resorts is available in 3 options, depending on where you want to ski/ride and how often.
+The Epic Pass from Vail Resorts is available in 3 options, depending on where you want to ski and how often.

 Image Credit: Epic

-Starting from $949 for adults and $483 for kids between 5 and 12, the Epic Pass will give you unlimited, unrestricted skiing at Vail’s own resorts and a whole swathe of other resorts in the U.S., Europe, Japan, and Australia.
+Starting from $1,047 for adults and $534 for kids between 5 and 12, the Epic Pass gives you unlimited, unrestricted skiing at Vail’s own resorts and a whole swath of other resorts in the U.S., Europe, Japan, and Australia.

 Primary Resorts Covered by the Epic Pass